Imkumar80/LangStory-/README.md

-# LangChain + Django AI Story and Image Generation WebInterface
+# LangChain + Django AI Story and Image Generation Web-Interface

 LangStory is a Django-based web application that uses **LangChain** to generate AI-powered stories and images from user prompts.
+● Takes a user prompt as text input
+●** Generates: **
+1. Short story
+2. Detailed character description
+3. Detailed background/scene description
+● Uses the character description to build a prompt for character image generation.
+● Uses the background description to build a prompt for background image generation.
+● Generates two separate images (character + background) using free/open-source AI models.
+● Combines these into a unified scene image.
+● Displays story text, character description, and combined image on the web interface.

 ## Run Locally